-Create a new app here and then click on “My Apps and Credentials” section on the right.
+Create a new app here and click on the “My Apps and Credentials” section on the right.

 Sandbox and Live Client IDs

 Select the app that you just created and find the Sandbox Client ID.
-Copy this Client ID and go back to the Plugins section in the Bubble editor and paste it under Sandbox Client ID.
+Copy this Client ID, go back to the Plugins section in the Bubble editor, and paste it under Sandbox Client ID.

 Do the same for the Live version and copy-paste the Live Client ID.

-Try processing a couple of transactions using the test card details and see if they show up in your PayPal dashboard.
+Try processing a few transactions using the test card details and see if they appear in your PayPal dashboard.
 After you have tested everything and it is working, you can push the changes live.
 Make sure to uncheck the Production mode.